How Modern Data Platforms Protect Data

 Every cloud data warehouse says it has strong governance.
 The useful question is simpler: when a query runs, what control fires, and what proof do you have?

-This is not a tutorial.
-I use one shared lens across BigQuery, Databricks Unity Catalog, policy overlays (Immuta, Privacera, OneTrust, Lake Formation), and the dbt + Terraform layer.
-Each deep-dive goes into detail.
-This post is the short map.
+This post is a shared evaluation lens for data protection across BigQuery, Databricks Unity Catalog, policy overlays (Immuta, Privacera, OneTrust, Lake Formation), and the dbt + Terraform layer.
+It gives you one request-path model and ten control areas that apply to any platform.
+The deep-dives apply the lens platform by platform.

 The series: